amirhoseinsalimi/music-tool-bot/README.md

 # Music Tool Bot

-The one and only Telegram bot you want to manage your music and MP3 files.
+Music Tool Bot is the ultimate bot for managing your music files effortlessly! 🎵✨.
 Check it out here:
 [@MusicToolBot](https://t.me/MusicToolBot)

 Supports 2 languages for now: **English** and **Persian**. ([Add more if you want](#contribution))